 Hey there!
 It’s time for a retro prawn cocktail thats straight from the 80’s but just as good.
-Plump, juicy prawns tossed in a pink rose marie sauce that’s the perfect dipping sauce and so easy to make.
+Plump, juicy prawns tossed in a pink rose marie sauce that’s perfect for dipping and so easy to make.
 Grab some crisp lettuce, cucumber and avocado to style this prettier and make this classic more stylish!

 I’m taking you back in time today.
-To an appetiser that still feels very adult-ish and grown up and I can’t even believe I’m actually writing a recipe for it.
+To an appetizer that still feels very adult-ish and grown up and I can’t even believe I’m actually writing a recipe for it.
 Because I’ve had this only a few times in life, and I still remember the whole thing crystal clear.
-It was my sisters favourite and we would always compete for the last prawn.
+It was my sisters favorite and we would always compete for the last prawn.
 But the taste is so unforgettable.
 Chilled prawns, that pink cocktail sauce that was sweetish and so addictive and crisp lettuce that we would pick and use to wipe off the last bits of sauce.

 I don’t even know if people serve it like this anymore.
 In stem glasses (although I’ve used ice cream bowls here because umm no martini glasses in our house – no judging please!) or has serving prawn cocktail become fancier?
 I’ve seen versions where they are served salad style in large platters.
-Either way, this is a delicious, easy appetiser that will bring back memories for everyone!
+Either way, this is a delicious, easy appetizer that will bring back memories for everyone!
 Here’s a conversation starter if there was ever one.